 We highly recommend to hike the Avalanche Peak there, as it offers the astonishing views of the mountains, but it is a quite demanding track for experienced trampers only.

-10. Lake Tekapo, Lake Pukaki and Mount Cook National Park
+10. Lake Tekapo, Lake Pukaki, and Mount Cook National Park

-On the way to the highest mountain of the New Zealand, you will pass by the unbelievably blue glacial lakes Tekapo and Pukaki.
+On the way to the highest mountain of New Zealand, you will pass by the unbelievably blue glacial lakes Tekapo and Pukaki.
 The color of these lakes especially the Pukaki one will blow your mind!
 On the shore of the bright blue lake, you will enjoy spectacular views of the snowy Mt.
 Cook and the Southern Alps.

-Mount Cook village has some easily accessible walking tracks, and we recommend to try walk Hooker Valley Track, which ends at the glacier lake with the flowing icebergs in it right in front of almighty Mt.
+Mount Cook village has some easily accessible walking tracks, and we recommend to try Hooker Valley Track, which ends at the glacier lake with the flowing icebergs in it right in front of almighty Mt.
 Cook.

 Dunedin belongs to one of the oldest places in New Zealand and is valued as a national heritage.
-However, its distinctive victorian and eclectic architecture are not all you can admire there.
+However, its distinctive Victorian and eclectic architecture are not all you can admire there.
 Otago Peninsula offers great golden beaches perfect for swimming and surfing with the rare spots to watch seals, sea lions and other water birds like Royal Albatros.

 Furthermore, you can visit the only New Zealand castle called Larnach Castle with exceptional gardens.

-The capital of adventure where it all begun.
+The capital of adventure where it all began.
 This city has a hype all year round.
 During winter excellent skiing choice, while during summer every attraction you could only dream of.
 Bunjee, zip tracks, boat cruises, jet boat.. and the small city is full of a touristic rush with great restaurants, cafes, bars and the best waterfront chocolate bar ever!

 Queenstown is also an important base camp for anyone who is going for hiking and discovering of a nearby Fiordland National Park and Mount Aspiring National Park.